Effective Date: July 23, 2023

 Appealing Privacy Rights Decisions

 Depending on your state of residency, you may be able to appeal a decision we have made in connection with your privacy rights request.
 All appeal requests should be submitted using our online form or by calling (855) 868-5067.
+When you submit a request or launch an appeal, we will limit our collection of your information to only what is necessary to securely fulfil your request or process your appeal.
+We will not require you or your authorized agent to pay a fee for the verification of your request or appeal.

 The following disclosures only apply to residents of the State of California.

-California Categories of Personal Information
+Processing of Personal Information

 |A. Identifiers.||A real name, alias, postal address, phone number, unique personal identifier, online identifier, Internet Protocol address, email address, account name, or other similar identifiers.||YES|